Builder, Breaker, Blather, Why

-For apps that handle credit cards, PCI has been a crucial driver for adopting strong HTTPS.
-Having a requirement to use transport encryption, backed by financial consequences for failure, has been more successful than either asking nicely, raising awareness at security conferences, or shaming.
-As a consequence, I suspect the rate of HTTPS adoption has been far faster for in-scope PCI sites than others.
+Setting aside the distinctions between security and compliance, PCI was a crucial driver for adopting strong HTTPS.
+Having a requirement for transport encryption, backed by financial consequences for failure, has been more successful than asking nicely, raising awareness at security conferences, or shaming.
+I suspect the rate of HTTPS adoption has been far faster for in-scope PCI sites than others.

-The SSL Labs project could also be a factor in HTTPS adoption.
+The SSL Labs project might also be a factor, but it straddles that line of encouragement through observability and shaming.
 It distilled a comprehensive analysis of a site’s TLS configuration into a simple letter score.
 The publically-visible results could be used as a shaming tactic, but that’s a weaker strategy for motivating positive change.
-The failure of shaming, especially as it relates to HTTPS, is partly demonstrated by the too-typical disregard of browser security warnings.
-(Which is itself a design challenge, not a user failure.)
+Plus, doing so doesn’t address any of the HTTPS hurdles, whether convincing sites to shoulder the cost of obtaining certs or dealing with the overhead of managing them.

 Where SSL Labs inspires behavioral change via metrics, the Let’s Encrypt project empowers behavioral change by addressing fundamental challenges faced by app owners.